Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 **Topology**

+Easy track: The topology is provided and fixed, as in the figure below.

+Medium track: The topology consists of three layers, each including two or three obstacles.
+The distance between layers is flexible.
+The two cylinders on the second layer are fixed.
+The horizontal distance between the cube and the two cylinders on the second layer is flexible.

+Hard track: An example is provided below.
+On the game day, a similar track will be provided.
+The logic provided above has been tested to pass the hard track.

 <p align="center">
   <img src="https://github.com/Amagerd1113/24FA_ENGR1000J_section3/blob/main/image3.png">
 </p>

-Easy track: The topology is provided and fixed.

-Medium track: The topology consists of three levels, each including two or three obstacles.
-The distance between levels is flexible.
-The two cylinders on the second level are fixed.
-The horizontal distance between the cube and the two cylinders on the second level is flexible.

-Hard track: An example is provided.
-The logic provided above can pass the hard track.
-On the game day, a similar track will be provided.

 ## **Ready?**